A screenplay is not yet a film.

 with managers and teams.

-I help bridge the gap between decision-making and day-to-day reality.
+I help close the gap between decision and practice.

 Get to know each other.
 Clarify.
 Take action.